Your Skin's Barrier: Why It's Such a Big Deal

 What is the Skin's Barrier?

 You might be wondering what your skin’s barrier actually is.
-Simply put, the skin barrier is the outermost layers of skin.
-When these outer layers are healthy, skin feels soft, smooth and plump.
+Simply put, the skin barrier is a watertight seal that keeps the outermost layers of skin smoothly together.
+When these outer layers are healthy, skin feels soft, supple and plump.
 But if these outer layers are damaged, skin may look dull and feel rough or dry.
-A damaged skin barrier also makes it difficult to repair the signs of ageing and post-breakout marks.
-This is because skin can no longer hold onto the vital substances it needs to repair itself.
+When skin’s barrier becomes damaged or impaired, it loses or becomes unable to hold on to the vital substances that keep skin cells intact: ceramides, cholesterol, and fatty acids like linoleic acid.
+This leads to water loss and skin becoming more vulnerable to all external aggressors.
+Not surprisingly, a damaged skin barrier also makes it difficult to repair signs of ageing and post-breakout marks.

 How to Look After the Skin’s Barrier

 When it comes to caring for your skin’s barrier, prevention is better than cure.
-You can keep your skin barrier healthy and minimise damage to it by following these tips:
+You can keep your skin barrier healthy and minimise damage – so you don't need to repair your skin's barrier later – by following these tips:

 - Always use lukewarm water.
 Water that is too hot or cold can irritate skin.